Portraits in Pathology

 Given that “psychopathology” translates as “the expression of the suffering of the soul,” what are the generative forces that produce pathology?
 What are some examples of common pathologic states?
 What are our reflexive protections against pathology?
 What are the challenges of living in a pathogenic world, and with a pathologized soul?
 We will analyze three “cases” drawn from modern literature, and then examine our own anxiety management systems.

-Related Friday Talk: Missing the Mark: The Seven Deadly Sins Viewed Through the Lens of Depth Psychology
+Related Lecture: Missing the Mark: The Seven Deadly Sins Viewed Through the Lens of Depth Psychology